CanteenPowered/tf2-show-hitboxes/README.md

 ![image](https://user-images.githubusercontent.com/91440203/179368747-32bb5544-5d50-4674-8ca3-221f8e355f43.png)

-This plugin reimplements the long removed `sv_showhitboxes` convar for Team Fortress 2.
-Valve removed the old convar because uninformed users would enable it and assume the player hitboxes are inaccurate.
-These hitboxes are NOT used for hit detection.
-You can see the hitboxes used for hit detection with `sv_showlagcompensation`.
+This client plugin reimplements the long removed `sv_showhitboxes` convar for Team Fortress 2.
+Valve removed the old convar because uninformed users would enable it and assume the player hitboxes are inaccurate. **These hitboxes are NOT used for hit detection.** You can see the hitboxes used for hit detection with `sv_showlagcompensation`.
 For more information, [read about lag compensation on the Valve developer wiki](https://developer.valvesoftware.com/wiki/Lag_Compensation).

 ## Building - Windows (Visual Studio 2019 or later)
 1. Open the project repository in Visual Studio